hyunwoongko/nanoRLHF/nanorlhf/nanosets/docs/en/07_struct_array.en.md

   - It is natural for reading and writing by row, but memory access can be scattered when repeatedly processing only a specific field.

 - **Columnar**
-  - Values are collected per field and stored by “column”.
+  - Values are collected per field and stored by "column".
   - Example: `name = [Kevin, Ada, ...]`, `age = [30, 31, ...]`
   - Values of the same field are laid out contiguously, which is advantageous for per-field operations.